vikilaboy/laravel-bird-notifications/README.md

 ## Requirements

-- [Sign up](https://www.messagebird.com/en/signup) for a free MessageBird account
+- [Sign up](https://www.messagebird.com/en/signup) for a free Bird account
 - Create a new access_key in the developers sections

 ## Installation